 In this comprehensive and abundantly illustrated book, Allan A. Schoenherr describes the natural history of California—a state with a greater range of landforms, a greater variety of habitats, and more kinds of plants and animals than any area of equivalent size in all of North America.
-A Natural History of California focuses on each distinctive region of the state, addressing its climate, rocks, soil, plants, and animals.
+A Natural History of California focuses on each distinctive region, addressing its climate, rocks, soil, plants, and animals.

-The new edition of this classic work features updated species names and taxa, new details about parks reclassified by federal and state agencies, new stories about modern human and animal interaction, and a new epilogue on the impacts of climate change on the state.
+The second edition of this classic work features updated species names and taxa, new details about parks reclassified by federal and state agencies, new stories about modern human and animal interaction, and a new epilogue on the impacts of climate change.

 Allan A. Schoenherr is Professor Emeritus at Fullerton College, where for decades he taught courses on ecology, zoology, and the natural history of California.
 He also taught ecology and natural history courses at the University of California, Irvine; California State University at Fullerton; and the Semester at Sea program.
 He is the coauthor of Natural History of the Islands of California and Wild and Beautiful: A Natural History of Open Spaces in Orange County and is coeditor of Terrestrial Vegetation of California, Third Edition.

 “An impressive compendium of the state’s landforms, habitats, species, and conservation issues.”—Sierra

 “One suspects that Allan Schoenherr’s book will be regarded as the publishing equivalent of the Sierra Nevada mountains—unique, conspicuous, a major landmark.”—Santa Cruz Sentinel